 In this blog series, we are letting you into the secrets of how to build large scale device labs meaning more than hundreds of devices at the end of the spectrum.
 As nearly all of the tips apply to smaller setups as well, the focus will be on professional, robust and scalable setups.
 We have also combined this series into a free ebook for your convenience.
 Download it today.

 Top Reasons for In-House Test Labs

-Cloud based test automation services (like Testdroid Cloud) whose device catalogue extends to hundreds of unique device models from across the world are great for most mobile developers because they offer the full breadth of both smartphones and tablets but there are several reasons why some companies cannot use such services.
+Cloud-based test automation services (like Bitbar Testing) whose device catalog extends to hundreds of unique device models from across the world are great for most mobile developers because they offer the full breadth of both smartphones and tablets but there are several reasons why some companies cannot use such services.
 The most typical of these reasons are:

 1. Pre-market devices

 Surprisingly many of top tier developers work with pre-market devices.
 Typically you are working on a significant enough app that will ship with a device and you have to make sure that your app works even when the actual device software changes from release to another.
 Typically you are working inside or together with a device manufacturer, carrier or one of the TOP100 app companies that do get access to pre-market devices from top manufacturers.